 If you need to obtain a chain drive mechanism inside machinery, you need to define the input information to start the design.
 Your design must ensure that;

 - There will be no galling of links because of the loads applied to chains.

 - To obtain the required number of lifecycles for fatigue which is generally resulted from the stress applied to the chain at the tighter side of the chain drive.

 - Life of rollers that are worn in the engagement of sprocket teeth during service.

 All the design parameters of chain drives are related to these situations.

-Because of the moment increment, when the number of teeth increases in a constant velocity, the power that is transmitted is increased.
+Because of the moment increment, when the number of teeth increases at a constant velocity, the power that is transmitted is increased.
 In terms of the quietness of chain systems, smaller teeth of chains must be used on a larger diameter of sprockets.

 Like in v-belt and synchronous belt drive mechanisms, several chain strands can be used in one mechanism.
 But this does not mean that the transmitted power capacity will increase proportionally.
-In general, the transmitted power capacity of a chain drive system with the increasing strands of chains increases with this ratio;
+In general, the transmitted power capacity of a system with the increasing strands of chains increases with this ratio;

 - 1.7x for two strands of chains,